 We believe living in a residence community provides students with opportunities for learning and growth that are equally as valuable as those available to them in the classroom.

 As such, residence here at Saint Mary’s University has been designed to reflect our commitment to the holistic development and personal growth of our residence community students.
 We strive to ensure that our residence community follows an approach based on professional best practices, as well as the interests and developmental needs of students.

 Our team works to ensure your Saint Mary’s University residence experience is a rewarding one.

 Director, Housing & Conference Services

-The Director, Housing & Conference Services, administers the University residences, Family & Graduate Housing, and Conference Services, and also oversees external agents such as the Beauty Salon and the Barber Shop located in the residence complex.
+The Director, Housing & Conference Services, administers Saint Mary's University residences (housing, residence, and residence services), family housing, and conference services, as well as relationships with external agents such as the beauty salon and the barber shop located in the residence complex.
 The Director supervises staff in the department, prepares and administers the annual budget, develops and reviews departmental policies and procedures affecting the quality of student life in residence, oversees application and assignment processes through housing staff, and liaises with students, parents / supporters, the broader University community, and the general public.
 The Director is also involved in day-to-day management of the University's food service, cold beverage, and snack vending contracts, the Campus Bookstore, and the Print Centre, and is also engaged in student discipline on campus as an appointed Disciplinary Officer.

 Matt Robinson is the Director, Housing & Conference Services.

 Assistant Director, Residence Life

 The Assistant Director, Residence Life is responsible for maintaining a high quality of student life in our Saint Mary’s residence community, supervising a residence life staff including three Residence Coordinators, the Programming & Engagement Coordinator, and the Residence Assistants.